rogin/MirthPluginDownloader/README.md

 1. Edit desired plugin version
 2. Edit list of plugins to download (an empty list means all)
+3. Edit $IncludeAttachments toggling the additional download of the plugins' user guides
-3. Edit $1PASS_UUID or override function ObtainCredentials to obtain login creds
+4. Edit $1PASS_UUID _or_ override function ObtainCredentials to provide your login creds
-4. Run Scraper.ps1, files will download into current directory
+5. Run Scraper.ps1, files will download into current directory